NVIDIA/aistore/docs/cli/bucket.md

 `ais bucket cp SRC_BUCKET DST_BUCKET`

 Copy an existing bucket to a new bucket.
+The destination bucket must exist when:

-If destination bucket is a cloud bucket it has to exist.
+- the destination bucket is a cloud one
+- a multi-object operation is requested (either flag `--list` or `--template` is set)

 ### Options
 | Name | Type | Description | Default |